optevo/devbox/README.md

 - A tiling window manager: [i3](https://i3wm.org/).
 This arranges applications and help give Devbox the feel of a single "application".
 It can arrange development tools such as the editor, terminal and browser.
 It enables these to be displayed full-screen or side by side in many different ways.
 It can also switch between multiple virtual desktops, supports keyboard shorcuts and exposes its features through a configuration file.
 - A shell : [Zsh](https://www.zsh.org/).
 This is used both interactively and for scripting.
 It is used as it has interactive features that make it useful for development.

-These components are the core of this Devbox; they are not designed to be substituted and if you like the idea of Devbox but don't like the components, fork it and change them.
-However, with these base set of components, Devbox can support multiple langauges and editors.
+As these components are the core of this Devbox; they are not designed to be changed.

+## Language specific components (LSCs)
+Devbox intends to support mulitple languages.
+Depending on the langauge, these may include compilers, build tools, runtimes, sdks and other components.
+These components follow these principles:
+- For any given language, if there is only a single component that can be used (e.g. a certain compiler version) it should be easily selectable (ideally by configuration).
+- When components are installed for multiple languages, they should co-exist peacefully and be fully supported by development tools.

+## Development tools (DTs)
+Devbox intends to support multiple development tools.
+The primary development tool is the editor or IDE.
+There are a variety of editors that are popular for development, such as vscode, emacs, vim, to name a few.
+Devbox is development tool agnostic.
+These components follow these principles:
+- Ideally, the latest stable version of each tool should be supported.
+- The tool should support all langauges specific components.

+As there may be multiple LSCs and DTs, there could end up being quite a large number of combinations supported.
+This is an area where the community can help contribute.

-# Debian base installation
+# Installation
+Create a virtual machine instance with the desired configuration and set the CD drive to point to the Debian minimal install ISO available from [here](https://www.debian.org/CD/netinst/).

-Using the graphical installer the following configuration is recommended:
+Using Debian's graphical installer the following configuration is recommended:
 - Host name: host
 - User name: user
 - Password: pass
 - Install in one partition.
-Swap can be configured as a swap file rather than a swap partition so that swap size can be easily modified if the RAM of the VM is changed.
+(Swap can be configured as a swap file rather than a swap partition so that swap size can be easily modified if the RAM of the VM is changed.)
-- Don't install any packages; these will be setup from scratch in the next section.
+- Don't install any packages as part of this install; these will be setup from in the following sections after Debian has booted.

 # Setup root
 - Login as root

+The following applications will be installed:
 - sudo: Easy access to root commands from non root user
 - wget: Can download other scripts to execute.
 Smaller than curl
 - zsh: Has autocomplete and other features that makes development easier.